 A native of Denver, Paul McMullen is yet another prominent golfer whose first exposure to the game was as a caddie at Denver Country Club under the tutelage of Tom O’Hara.
 It didn’t take the young caddie very long to know that this game of golf was for him.

 Paul McMullen became a golf professional in 1957.
 His first job was as the assistant pro at the Desert Inn Country Club in Las Vegas.
 He soon moved on to Santa Ana Country Club in California where his teaching skills earned him the title of Teaching Professional of the Year, 1961.
 In 1965 he returned to Denver as the assistant to Gene Root at Lakewood Country Club.
 Three years later, in 1968, the City of Aurora offered him the top spot at Aurora Hills Golf Club.
-He retired from that position in 1991.
+He retired from that position in 1991 and passed away 23 years later at the age of 86.